One dead as Japan warns of 'heaviest rain ever' in southwest

 Her husband was recovered conscious and taken to hospital.

+More than 2 million people across Fukuoka, Hiroshima, Saga, Yamaguchi and Oita prefectures were under a lower-level warning, urging them to evacuate if they are in hazardous areas.

+Japan has a five-level evacuation order, but people cannot be compelled to leave their homes.

-The Japan Meteorological Agency urged people to take shelter as the heavy downpours risked flooding and landslides across the Fukuoka and Oita regions.
+The Japan Meteorological Agency said the heavy downpours risked flooding and landslides across the Fukuoka and Oita regions.

 "A special heavy rain warning has been issued for municipalities in Fukuoka Prefecture.
 This is the heaviest rain ever experienced" by the region, Satoshi Sugimoto of the JMA's forecast division told reporters.